Monwoo/web-starters-free/apps/mws-svelte-wp-display-0.0.5/README.md

 Unlike the source code, you may distribute the production build as you wish, for private or commercial use, as long as the sources remain confidential with attribution to Miguel Monwoo as 'participant' at minimum.

-This private license does not allow you to share the provided sources outside of the developments necessary for a single domain name indicated during your purchase.
+This private license disallow usage of the provided sources outside of the confidential developments necessary for a single domain name indicated during your purchase.

 For a completely free license, you can use our custom development services by paying for our time spent creating a new personalized starter for your aims at the price rates in effect on [moonkiosk.monwoo.com](https://moonkiosk.monwoo.com) (or via service@monwoo.com).